-- In our office, all pleadings are personally prepared by one of our experienced attorneys (not a paralegal)
+- In our office, all pleadings are personally prepared by an experienced attorney (not a paralegal)

 - Your – no strings, no pressure – and absolutely free consultation is with a Florida Probate attorney, not a paralegal.

-Florida Probate Law often can be a confusing and cumbersome – sprinkled with tricky details invisible to the untrained eye.
+Florida Probate Law often can be confusing and cumbersome – sprinkled with tricky details invisible to the untrained eye.
 Even the “simplest” of probates can become complicated if executed poorly.
-Without proper knowledge or guidance, you can get swindled out of time and money, but we want to help you avoid all of that.
+Without proper knowledge or guidance, you could be wasting precious time and money.
+We want to help you avoid all of that.